Sand martin: Taxonomy

-The pale martin of northern India and southeastern China is now usually split as a separate species Riparia diluta.
-It has paler grey-brown upperparts and a less distinct breast band.
-It winters in Pakistan southern India and Sri Lanka.
+The pale martin (Riparia diluta) of northern India and southeastern China was formerly sometimes included as another subspecies of sand martin.
+It is smaller, and has paler grey-brown upperparts and a less distinct breast band.
+It winters in Pakistan, southern India and Sri Lanka.

 Description

 The sand martin is brown above, white below with a narrow brown band on the breast; the bill is black, the legs brown.
 The young have rufous tips to the coverts and margins to the secondaries.

-Its brown back, white throat, small size and quick jerky flight separate it at once from similar swallows, such as the common house martin (Delichon urbicum), the American cliff swallow (Petrochelidon pyrrhonota) or other species of Riparia.
-Only the banded martin (Neophedina cincta) of sub-Saharan Africa is similar, but the sand martin only occurs there in (the northern) winter.
+Its brown back and breast band, white throat, small size and quick jerky flight separate it from similar swallows, such as the common house martin (Delichon urbicum), the American cliff swallow (Petrochelidon pyrrhonota) and the tree swallow (Tachycineta bicolor).
+The other species of Riparia are more similar; the sand martin generally only occurs them in the wintering range, though there is breeding range overlap with pale martin in central Asia, with both species sharing mixed colonies without interbreeding.
+The banded martin (Neophedina cincta) of sub-Saharan Africa is very similar in plumage pattern, but is markedly larger, nearly double the weight.